ahpoi/startify-ui/README.md

 - More focus on accessibility with WAI-ARIA guidelines specifications
 - Remove react-tether as a dependency
-- Created an `extendTheme` function to only override specified property
+- Create an `extendTheme` function to only override specified property